Flashness123/Pic-Roulette-Privacy/index.md

 - Request deletion of personal data
 - Opt out of the sale of personal data

-We do **not** sell personal data.
+📌 We do **not** sell personal data.

 ---

 ## 8. Data Security

-We take reasonable measures to protect information.
+We take reasonable technical and organizational measures to protect information.
 However, no method of transmission or storage is 100% secure.

 ---